bboyd146/cosmic-repo/PROPOSAL.md

 # Idea
 We're building an online record store.
 User's will be able to browse products and add them to a cart.
 Users will be able to checkout and purchase products from the store.
-We'll be using React, Gatsby, Shopify, and Storefront API.
+We'll be using React, Stripe, and Mongo.

 # Initial Work Distribution
 - Who is front end : Josh